-For some people this is their phone, for others it’s a paper calendar and for others its a combination of both.
+For some people this is a mobile calendar on their phone, for others it’s a paper calendar, and for many it’s a combination of both.
 Figure out before school starts which method works for you.
-Nursing school schedules are insane and it may be difficult to keep it all organized with just a phone calendar, but this could work for you if you’re not a big list maker.
+Nursing school schedules are grueling and it may be difficult to keep it all organized with just a phone calendar, but this could work for you if you’re not a big list maker.
 If you are, then you’re going to need to write some stuff down in a paper calendar of some sort.
-This one pictured to the right is great for the ladies, while the UnCalendar is more unisex and utilitarian…both are fantastic!
+This one pictured above is great for the ladies, while the UnCalendar is more unisex and utilitarian…both are fantastic!

 7) A Google account